BaderLab/netDx/README.md

 # netDx
-Patient classifier based on patient similarity networks
+netDx is a method for building patient classifiers based on patient similarity networks.
+(more details to come soon here or on a web page)

 This repo contains two R packages, each of which need to be separately installed: